 In 2014, researchers who gathered data on over 48,000 people found that those who increased their coffee consumption by at least one cup per day over 4 years had an 11% lower risk of type 2 diabetes than those who did not increase their intake.

-Various studies have shown that caffeine, which is present in coffee and many other beverages, may help protect against Parkinson’s disease.
+Various studies have suggested that caffeine, which is present in coffee and many other beverages, may help protect against Parkinson’s disease.

-There was not enough evidence to prove that drinking decaffeinated coffee would help prevent Parkinson’s disease, however.
+However, there was not enough evidence to prove that drinking decaffeinated coffee helps prevent Parkinson’s disease.

 People who consume coffee may also have a lower risk of gallstone disease.

-Also, one 2014 study suggested a link between coffee consumption and a lower risk of dying from nonviral hepatitis-related cirrhosis.
-The researchers suggested that drinking two or more cups of coffee every day might reduce the risk by 66%.
+Also, another 2014 study suggested a link between coffee consumption and a lower risk of dying from nonviral hepatitis-related cirrhosis.
+The researchers suggested that drinking two or more cups of coffee every day might reduce the risk by

 The 2017 meta-analysis, however, also found that there may be higher levels of blood lipids (fat) and cholesterol in people who consume more coffee.
 These substances may predispose a person to heart problems.

 One hundred milliliters (about 3.3 ounces [oz]) of regular black coffee (without milk or cream) is low in calories.
-In fact, a typical cup of black coffee only contains around 2 calories.
+That is about one typical cup of black coffee, and it only contains around 2 calories.
 However, adding cream or sugar will increase the calorific value.

-Some studies have found that women who drink a lot of coffee may have a higher risk of bone fractures.
+Some studies have suggested that women who drink a lot of coffee may have a higher risk of bone fractures.

 Men with a higher coffee intake, on the other hand, appear to have a slightly lower risk.

-The researchers added that coffee consumption may not be safe during pregnancy.
-In fact, there is some evidence to suggest a link between high coffee consumption and pregnancy loss, a low birth weight, and preterm birth.
+Coffee consumption may also not be safe during pregnancy.
+In fact, there is some evidence to suggest a link between high coffee consumption and pregnancy loss, low birth weight, and preterm birth.